WilliamMejiaG/sales-predictions/README.md

 Table 2 shows the features importance as classified by random forest algorithm.
 As expected, item MRP was recognized as the most influential.

 # Conclusions
--It is essential to prioritize the sales of snacks, households, and fruits & vegetables to increase the outlet sales.
+### It is essential to prioritize the sales of snacks, households, and fruits & vegetables to increase the outlet sales.
--Medium size, tier 3, and type 1 supermarkets are essential to raising the outlet sales.
+### Medium size, tier 3, and type 1 supermarkets are essential to raising the outlet sales.
--Item MRP is proportional to outlet sales.
+### Item MRP is proportional to outlet sales.